darilrt/amuse/docs/README.md

 #### `Entity& ecs::CreateEntity(T... args)`

-    Creates an entity and returns it.
+    Creates an entity, add all the components passed as arguments and returns it.
 The entity isn't added to any system.

 ### `class` Component {#class-component}